Tenza/configurations/VNC for Ubuntu Headless Server/README.md

 Installation of X11VNC with the graphical environment LXDE.

 The configuration files are prepared to be used with a VNC connection through SSH gateway.
 Just run the command an then use localhost:5900 through ip_address:22
+These commands use the root account, change accordingly.

 ### Using files from GitHub

 Replace the **PASSWORD** on the last line with the password for the VNC access.

->sudo apt-get update &&
+> apt-get update &&
-sudo apt-get -y dist-upgrade &&
+apt-get -y dist-upgrade &&
-sudo apt-get -y install curl xorg lxde x11vnc xserver-xorg-video-dummy &&
+apt-get -y install curl xorg lxde x11vnc xserver-xorg-video-dummy &&
 curl -o /etc/init.d/x11vncserver https://raw.githubusercontent.com/Tenza/configurations/master/VNC%20for%20Ubuntu%20Headless%20Server/x11vncserver &&
 curl -o /etc/X11/xorg.conf https://raw.githubusercontent.com/Tenza/configurations/master/VNC%20for%20Ubuntu%20Headless%20Server/xorg.conf &&
 chmod +xr /etc/init.d/x11vncserver &&